-TPQ has been included in the official packages of participants of NATO, OIC, and IMF summits in Istanbul, and is present with stands at most relevant conferences taking place in Istanbul, including the annual Energy and Economic Forum of the Atlantic Council.
+TPQ has been included in the official packages for participants of NATO, OIC, and IMF summits in Istanbul, and is present with stands at most relevant conferences taking place throughout Turkey, including the annual Energy and Economic Forum of the Atlantic Council.
 In addition to publishing the hardcopy of the journal and providing the content online free of charge, TPQ is included in EBSCO's online research databases, used by millions of subscribers every day.
-Abbreviated versions of leading TPQ articles are published either in Hürriyet Daily News (HDN) –a daily journal with a million website hits a month, TPQ's media partner.
-The TPQ team translates (into Turkish) abbreviated versions of selected TPQ articles for reprint in various Turkish daily newspapers, as well as online news portals.
+Abbreviated versions of leading TPQ articles are published with our media partner Hürriyet Daily News (HDN) –a daily journal with a million website hits a month.
+The TPQ team also translates (into Turkish) abbreviated versions of selected TPQ articles into Turkish for reprint in various Turkish daily newspapers, as well as online news portals.

-TPQ sustains itself financially through advertisements by corporate sponsors (among which are the leading banks and companies of Turkey), subscriptions, and sales in bookstores in Turkey.
+TPQ sustains itself financially through advertisements by corporate sponsors (among which are the leading banks and companies of Turkey), subscriptions, and sales in Turkish bookstores.
 The journal also relies on in-kind support and volunteers.
-In addition, issue-based partnership has been pursued with various organizations such as Atlantic Council (Fall 2018), The Matra Social Transformation Programme of the Kingdom of the Netherlands (Fall 2017, Winter 2018, Spring 2018, Summer 2018), NATO's Public Diplomacy Division (Summer 2004, Spring 2009, Spring 2010, Fall 2011, Fall 2012, Fall 2013, Fall 2014, Fall 2015, Spring 2016, Spring 2017, Summer 2018), the EU Commission (Spring 2006), and the Friedrich Naumann Foundation (Spring 2011, Spring 2012, Winter 2013).
+In addition, issue-based partnership has been pursued with various organizations such as the Halifax International Security Forum (Winter 2019, Summer 2019), the Atlantic Council (Fall 2018), the Matra Social Transformation Programme of the Kingdom of the Netherlands (Fall 2017, Winter 2018, Spring 2018, Summer 2018), NATO's Public Diplomacy Division (Summer 2004, Spring 2009, Spring 2010, Fall 2011, Fall 2012, Fall 2013, Fall 2014, Fall 2015, Spring 2016, Spring 2017, Summer 2018, Summer 2019), the EU Commission (Spring 2006), and the Friedrich Naumann Foundation (Spring 2011, Spring 2012, Winter 2013).